 Once you understand the complexities and the competition that you need to beat, you will have a better idea of what to do to stay competitive in your industry.

-These key insights are crucial to your business strategy because now you can realistically determine your specific goals, objectives, and milestones that are required to produce a profitable growth for your business.
+These key insights are crucial to your business strategy because now you can realistically determine your specific goals, objectives, and milestones required to produce profitable growth for your business.

 These “goals” are what you explicitly view as a “success” for your business.
-These “goals” are your key metrics to measure in order to know if your marketing performance has been successful or unsuccessful.
+These “goals” are your key metrics to determine if your marketing performance has been successful or unsuccessful.